Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: Simulations and Foreground Filtering

-While the previous section addressed the generation of 21-cm images, we must also generate a corresponding database of galaxies, such that we can establish the desired connection between 21-cm imaging experiments and galaxy surveys.
-To facilitate this, we first consider the dark matter halos within which galaxies form (\citealt{Risa2018}).
-To generate dark matter halo catalogues corresponding to our 21-cm brightness temperature fields, we use the \texttt{21cmFAST} halo finder.
-The halo finder is run on each coeval box's density field to return a list of the masses and spatial coordinates of halos within the simulation volume.
-By default, the \texttt{21cmFAST} halo finder generates halo masses consistent with the Sheth-Tormen mass function (\citealt{sheth-tormen}), and assumes a turnover mass $M_{\text{Turn}}=10^{8.7} M_{\odot}$.
-This quantity determines the minimum mass and total number of halos identified in the simulation volume.
-A more in-depth explanation of the \texttt{21cmFAST} halo finder is provided in \cite{2007ApJ...669..663M}.
 The motivation for generating the secondary approximate light-cone database discussed in the previous section is because the \texttt{21cmFAST} halo finder is configured to process coeval-boxes.
 Thus, we run the halo finder on an approximate light-cone's composite coeval-boxes to generate an effective light-cone halo catalogue.
 Figure \ref{fig:HMFs} illustrates the halo mass functions (HMFs) calculated from each of these halo catalogues, where each curve denotes a different random realization.
 The HMFs are grouped by the redshift of the coeval-box on which the halo finder was run.
 A transverse slice of a light-cone is shown in Figure \ref{fig:HMFs} overlayed with the corresponding halo catalogue.
 It is immediately obvious that nearly all halos fall within the ionized (white, $x_{\text{HI}}=0$) regions of the binarized \texttt{21cmFAST} brightness temperature field.
 This provides a preliminary indication that our methodology aimed at using ionization maps as guides for high-redshift galaxy observations is promising.
 The galaxy-recovery analysis we conduct in Section \ref{sec:4} investigates the specific nature of this relationship for U-Net recovered foreground wedge-removed light-cones.